-То: Sonoma Clean Power Authority Community Advisory Committee From: Cordel Stillman, Director of Programs lssue: Recommend that the Board Approve First Amendment with Sixth Dimension for Contract Management Services to Increase the Budget by \$74,849 for the Advanced Energy Center Date: November 13, 2019
+То: Sonoma Clean Power Authority Board of Directors From: Cordel Stillman, Director of Programs lssue: Approve First Amendment with Sixth Dimension for Contract Management Services to Increase the Budget by \$74,849 for the Advanced Energy Center Date: November 14, 2019

-Recommend approval of a first contract amendment to the professional services agreement with Sixth Dimension for contract management services during the construction of the Advanced Energy Center (AEC).
+Approve first contract amendment to the professional services agreement with Sixth Dimension for contract management services during the construction of the Advanced Energy Center (AEC).

-This First Amendment would add scope, increase the budget for Sixth Dimension by \$74,849 for a new not-to-exceed budget of \$253,584, and extend the term of the agreement from January 30, 2020 to June 30, 2020
+This First Amendment would add scope, increase the budget for Sixth Dimension by \$74,849 for a new not-to-exceed budget of \$253,584, and extend the term of the agreement from January 30, 2020 to June 30, 2020.